coo122567/Interview/CRC/README.md

-# CRC5/8 in three clock domain
+# 3-Clock Domain CRC-5/8 Engine
 ## Introduction
 - Overview: Use Verilog and Design Compiler to design 3-Clock Domain CRC-5/8 Engine from RTL to Synthesis.
 - Block diagram